MiguelCastillo/bit-bundler/README.md

 <img src="img/bit-bundler_white.png" width="100%"></img>

-> Generate application bundles for the browser with ease.
+> Generate application bundles with ease.

-`bit-bundler` aims to simplify the process of generating application bundles for your browser where the bundles generated can be loaded via `script` tags in your HTML.
+But we already a bunch of bundlers out there...
+Why another one???  `bit-bundler` aims to simplify the process of generating application bundles with a fluid and intuitive API.
+The problem we are trying to solve is around setup complexity while providing a flexible environment that scales to meet more intricate requirements.
+No unwieldy streams or unconventional config string params.
+Just JSON, functions, and Promises.

 ### Install